About IMS/PIC

 Risk Assessment

-The Risk Assessment sub module was used by Field Office staff to compare HUD's exposure or risk at HAs based on an assessment of their performance, amount of funding and compliance scores.
+The Risk Assessment Submodule is used by Field Office staff to compare HUD's exposure or risk at HAs based on an assessment of their performance, amount of funding and compliance scores.
 HAs with lower performance, more funding, or more compliance issues receive higher risk points.
-The combined total of risk points was used to prioritize an HA's need for assistance.
-The system also permitted users to document qualitative factors that would indicate an exceptional situation.
-This sub module has not been used since approximately 2012 and access should no longer be provided.
+The combined total of risk points is used to prioritize an HA's need for assistance.
+The system also permits users to document qualitative factors that would indicate an exceptional situation.

 Housing Authority